mroswell/web/README.md

 -   Run `$ make hugo-open` to launch browser to see the build locally.

-## To fixe text on one file:
+## To fix text on one file:

-The file `fixe_text.json` is used to replace strings on some files, so how it's work?
+The file `fix_text.json` is used to replace strings on some files, so how it's work?

-- `file_path`: adding file path where there is an error an you want to fixe it.
+- `file_path`: adding file path where there is an error an you want to fix it.
 - `errors`: it's an array contains objects where you need to set "old" and "new" string that you want to replace in the `file_path`.
 -  example:
 ```